Theatre and Electronic Media Performance—BA

 - Perform in live theatre productions including contemporary dramas and comedies, classical plays, children’s theatre, and musicals.

-- Play a role in media projects such as documentary and training films, radio dramas, radio and television commercials, and student film projects.
+- Play a role in media projects: documentary and training films, radio dramas, radio and television commercials, and student film projects.

-How will Michigan Tech help me start my career?
+How does Michigan Tech help me start my career?

-- One-on-one academic advising: You will meet with your advisor each semester to talk about your progress and class schedule, keeping you on track to graduate.
-These meetings will also shape your production experiences at Tech.
+- One-on-one academic guidance: You and your advisor talk in-depth at least once each semester to discuss your program, progress, and what you need to do to stay on track to graduate.
+The meetings also shape your production experiences at Michigan Tech.

-- Networking: You will regularly attend professional conferences, where you will meet with industry professionals and, as an upperclassman, present your work.
-Opportunities to apprentice/intern at local radio and television stations increase your connections to potential employers.
+- Connections: You regularly network at professional conferences to meet industry professionals—upperclassmen present their work.
+Opportunities to apprentice or intern at local radio and TV stations also increase your employability.

 What will I do after graduation?